lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ### Heap

-Heap is a special case of balanced binary tree data structure where root-node key is compared with its children are arranged accordingly.
+Heap is a special case of balanced binary tree data structure where root-node key is compared with its children and arranged accordingly.

 Heap property / invariant: For min priority queue, the value in any node is less than the value in either of the children.